sediqa01/atm-machine/README.md

 ## Testing

 I have tested this project by doing the following :
-- Passed the code through a PEP8 linter and confirmed there are no problems.
+- Passed the code through a PEP8 linter and confirmed there is no problems.
 - I performed the tests by entering wrong inputs to check  the OK and the not OK paths.
 - Tested in my Gitpod local terminal.